faelpinho/game-sdl2-psvita/README.md

 ## Tips:

 I'm using Manjaro Mate as OS.
 If you got an error while building Vita3K, like "pkgver is not allowed to be empty", try to alter the pkgver in PKGBUILD file.
-Ex.: pkgver=3409.6911ed3 to pkgver=3409 (it worked for me)
+Ex.: pkgver=3409.6911ed3 to pkgver=3409 (it worked for me, using AUR: https://aur.archlinux.org/vita3k-bin.git)